AdobeDocs/app-builder/src/pages/guides/app_builder_guides/extensions/extension_migration_guide.md

 ### 3. Testing

 Once refactoring is complete, test it using `aio app run` or `aio app deploy`.
 Everything should work normally.
-If you encounter any issues, please contact us through the [Experience League Forum](https://adobe.ly/appbuilder-forum) and we'll support you as quickly as possible.
+If you encounter any issues, please contact us through the [Experience League Developer Community](https://adobe.ly/appbuilder-forum) and we'll get you the support you need as quickly as we can.

 ## Adding or removing endpoints from existing projects